Image source: freedigitalphotos.net / Sommai

 Curcumin Dosage Advice:

 1. Absorption of curcumin can be increased when taken with piperine, which is an extract from black pepper.
-Combining these two has been shown to increase curcumin absorption by up to 2,000%.
-Certain health supplement companies have created formulations that have greater absorption characteristics, and I will link to a couple of very good curcumin supplements below.
+Combining these two has been shown to increase curcumin absorption by up to 2,000 percent.
+Certain health supplement companies have created formulations that have greater absorption characteristics, and I will link to my favorite curcumin supplement below.

 2. To maintain high blood levels of curcumin and receive the best effects, it is best to take it in divided doses, three times per day – and with meals – as it is better absorbed with food that contains healthy fats such as olive oil, coconut oil, oily fish, avocados, full fat (organic) milk, walnuts, seeds, etc.

-3. Dr Brian Lawenda recommends that for the purposes of preventing cancer, 500 mg per day is suggested and, indeed, the doctor known as the Curcumin Guru (and one of the co-authors of research article 6 below) takes this dosage.
+3. Dr Brian Lawenda recommends that for the purposes of preventing cancer, 500 mg per day is suggested and, indeed, the doctor known as the Curcumin Guru (and one of the co-authors of research reference 8 below) takes this dosage.
 During and after cancer treatment, Dr Lawenda advises taking 800-3,000 mg per day, in divided doses, with meals.